Contact Us

 Want to visually track progress toward a goal?
 Learn how to display a Saved Search Progress Bar on your NetSuite Dashboard.

-There are a number of display settings at your disposal in the portlet setup as well, so you can further customize the appearance of this custom search.
+There are several display settings available in the portlet setup as well, so you can further customize the appearance of this custom search.

-Want to see an example of a custom portlet on the NetSuite Dashbaord?
-Check out this in-depth tutorial NetSuite Customer Search Portlet: Displaying Saved Search Graph that my teamate Basil put together in February of 2025!
+Want to see an example of a custom portlet on the NetSuite Dashboard?
+Check out this in-depth tutorial, NetSuite Customer Search Portlet: Displaying Saved Search Graph, that my teammate Basil put together in February of 2025!

 We recommend exploring custom portlets and reading about them in SuiteAnswers to see what they can do.
-This is a bit more complicated because it can involve scripting and development work.
-Still, they can be convenient to get any information you don't currently have with these existing portlets.
+This is a bit more complicated because it may involve scripting and development.
+Still, they can be convenient for getting any information you don't currently have from these existing portlets.

 Want to Set Up a Custom Sales Rep Dashboard in NetSuite?
 Customizing NetSuite dashboards for specific roles enhances data visibility, reduces clicks for daily tasks, and boosts efficiency, saving time and money.
 Check out the tutorial on how to set up a Custom Sales Rep NetSuite Dashboard.

 Underutilized NetSuite dashboards often lead to inefficient processes and missed insights, which can cost businesses time and clarity.
 Hopefully, this post serves as a good starting point as you begin to understand NetSuite dashboards and their potential benefits for your business.
-However, having an experienced consultant complete a NetSuite dashboard review is the best way to identify opportunities for optimization!
+However, having an experienced consultant conduct a NetSuite dashboard review is the best way to identify optimization opportunities!

 You know your business best, and we know NetSuite best.
-Together, we can ensure that your NetSuite users are set up for success, with visibility into reports, KPIs, and shortcuts to the NetSuite records they work with on a daily basis.
+Together, we can ensure that your NetSuite users are set up for success, with visibility into reports and KPIs, and shortcuts to the NetSuite records they use daily.

 About NetSuite Dashboard Review Services >

-We like to update our blogs and articles to make sure they help resolve any troubleshooting difficulties you are having.
-Sometimes there is a related feature to enable or a field to fill out that we miss during the instructions.
+We like to update our blogs and articles to ensure they help resolve any troubleshooting issues you are having.
+Sometimes, there is a related feature to enable or a field to fill out that we miss during the instructions.
 If this article didn't resolve the issue, please use the chat and let us know so that we can update this article!

 Tagged with Training